oracle-livelabs/database/patch-me-if-you-can/lab1-introduction-overview/lab1-introduction-and-overview.md

 ## Lab Environment

-This lab is preloaded with four different Oracle Homes and seven databases.
+This lab contains four different Oracle Homes and seven databases.
 You can switch between environments with the shortcuts shown in the last column of the below diagram.

 ![Hands On Lab Environment](./images/hol-environment.png " ")